diffpy/diffpy.github.io/products/diffpycmi/install.rst

 If there are failures for binary tarballs, you may need to recompile the sources by running ``./install --build``.

-4 Remarks
+Remarks
 ------------------------------------------------------------------------

-The installation of DiffPy-CMI is almost entirely contained under the expanded diffpy_cmi directory.
-The software can be thus easily uninstalled by removing that directory.
+The expanded diffpy_cmi directory can be renamed or moved to a different location and the software should still work.
+The only requirement is to update the :file:`diffpy_cmi.pth` symbolic link so it points to the new location.
+This can be done by running the ``./install`` script again or following the steps below.

 The Python interpreter must have a symbolic link pointing to the :file:`diffpy_cmi.pth` file in one of the directories where it